7rikazhexde/auto-video-trimming-export/README.md

 ## Notes
 Due to the incomplete video analysis process, this program is not generic.
-In the future, we would like to support analysis processing based on certain rules.
+In the future, I’d like to support analysis processing based on certain rules.
 At this time, please use the method of specifying time information in ```media_info.toml``` to execute the program.

 ## Approaches to Automation